safe-global/safe-docs/pages/smart-account-signatures.md

 `{32-bytes signature verifier}{32-bytes data position}{1-byte signature type}`

-**Signature verifier** - Padded address of the contract that implements the EIP 1271 interface to verify the signature
+**Signature verifier** - Padded address of the contract that implements the EIP-1271 interface to verify the signature

 **Data position** - Position of the start of the signature data (offset relative to the beginning of the signature data)